Provo School District: Magnet schools

 Students who qualify are invited to attend the Center for Accelerated Studies (CAS) for students in grades four through six.
-This special school caters to the needs of the profoundly gifted.
-The Gifted Magnet Program in the district is for students in grades seven through eight and provides services to students who score in the top ten on a highly difficult test by giving them access to high school-level material while remaining with their middle school-aged peers.
+This school caters to the needs of gifted students.
+The Gifted Magnet Program in the district is for students in grades seven through eight and provides services to students who score in the top ten on a test by giving them access to high school-level material while remaining with their middle school-aged peers.
 This program has been updated and is now folded into the two middle schools in the district: Dixon Middle School and Centennial Middle School.

 Dual Language Immersion Programs

 The Dual Language Immersion program gives elementary students the opportunity to become fluent in an additional language by the time he or she exits the sixth grade.

 Schools with Dual Language Immersion Programs: